 Held Accountable – The Three Lines Of Defence

-As senior management are forced to take greater accountability by the regulators, they need greater comfort that they can discharge their responsibilities to their teams in a transparent and controlled manner.
+As senior management are forced by regulators to take greater accountability, they need greater comfort that they can discharge their responsibilities to their teams in a transparent and controlled manner.
 The 3LOD model can support this by delineating the delegation of risk taking (1LOD) and risk oversight (2LOD) activities.
 This in turn supports simple and effective risk management, where everyone knows what they are doing.

 Shifting focus for greater control

-A more effective way of implementing the Three Lines of Defence therefore, is to consider the activities that each person or team undertakes as opposed to their position within the organisation.
+A more effective way of implementing the 3LOD therefore, is to consider the activities that each person or team undertakes as opposed to their position within the organisation.

-Having an embedded Three Lines of Defence model is an important step in supporting senior managers to meet their accountabilities and also in strengthening the risk management capabilities of banks.
-Whilst the initial investment required to correctly identify and align individuals to the 3LOD model may appear unpalatable, the benefit of enabling successful risk management and ensuring strong controls across the bank makes the initial cost worthwhile.
+Having an embedded 3LOD model is an important step in supporting senior managers to meet their accountabilities and in strengthening the risk management capabilities of firms.
+Whilst the initial investment required to correctly identify and align individuals to the 3LOD model may appear unpalatable, the benefit of enabling successful risk management and ensuring strong controls across the firm makes the initial cost worthwhile.